PRECIOUS TIME IN MONGOLIAN GOBI DESERT (DAY 3)

 May 2, 2017/ Sunny -> Windy

-During camel riding, I found some blue flowers on the ground.
-My guide said that we can seldom see them.
-Maybe god blessed us with the luck.
+While riding the camel, I spotted some blue flowers on the ground.
+My guide mentioned that they’re rarely seen, so maybe we were lucky to find them.
 This wild grass is said to be good for the throat.
-The view of high sand dunes from the camel was particularly fine.
+The view of the towering sand dunes from atop the camel was absolutely stunning.

-The ger I stayed and the food we were served in this day.
+The ger I stayed in and the food we were served that day.

 ITINERARY SUMMARY